JarnoDeJonckheere/GameOfLife/README.md

-# GameOfLife
+# Game of Life
-Multithreaded implementation of John Conway's Game of Life using Nvidea's Cuda
+A multithreaded implementation of John Conway's Game of Life using NVIDIA's CUDA.

-##gameoflife_noStride_Synchronous
-implementation using synchronous memory-copy etc. these kernels have no striding implemented
-##gameoflife_noStride_Asynchronous
-implementation using asynchronous memory-copy etc. these kernels have no striding implemented
-##gameoflife_Stride_Asynchronous
-implementation using asynchronous memory-copy etc. these kernels have striding implemented
+## Implementations

+### gameoflife_noStride_Synchronous
+- This implementation uses synchronous memory copy operations and such.
+- The kernels in this version do not implement striding.

+### gameoflife_noStride_Asynchronous
+- This implementation uses asynchronous memory copy operations and such.
+- Similar to the synchronous version, the kernels in this implementation do not implement striding.

+### gameoflife_Stride_Asynchronous
+- This implementation uses asynchronous memory copy operations and such.
+- The kernels in this version implement striding, optimizing performance for larger grids and improving memory access patterns.